acequants/ems/README.md

 ```

-On the terminal, run the following steps:
+Open a terminal at the root folder of the project where package.json and
+package-lock.json files are located to execute the commands outlined in the
+steps below:

 ### Step 1

-Install npm packages by running:
+Install project dependencies using npm package manager by executing:

 ```bash
 npm install